 Mathematics is compulsory in Key Stages 3 and 4 where classes are set according to ability, with regular opportunities for students to move from one set to another as appropriate.
 There is a strong emphasis on problem solving and investigations, and pupils are encouraged to reach their full potential, think for themselves and develop the skills required for life outside of school.

-Mathematics Gold Standard Days at the Black Country Museum offer great revision opportunities and this year enabled approximately 40 targeted students to spend full days studying key concepts in a fun, focused and competitive environment.
+Mathematics Gold Standard Days at the Black Country Museum offer great revision opportunities and this year enabled approximately 40 targeted students to spend full days studying key concepts in a fun, focused and competitive environment in preparation for their Maths exam.
 Student feedback is always very positive; these are some of the comments from students who attended this year:

 Key Stage 3